Get all the news you need about Smart Buildings with the Memoori newsletter

 “Using blockchain for distributed energy trading provides a flexible and low-cost approach to highly granular transactions that are difficult to replicate in a centralized system and it places consumers at the heart of the smart grid, with the introduction of a new business model for peer-to-peer energy trading,” explains our comprehensive research on startup companies in the smart building space.

 New York City based start-up LO3 Energy announced a collaboration with Siemens to develop microgrids that allow energy trading through the use of blockchain technology.
-Along with bitcoin developer ConsenSys, they initiated a microgrid pilot program in the New York borough of Brooklyn.
+Along with Ethereum developer ConsenSys, they initiated a microgrid pilot program in the New York borough of Brooklyn.
 Five buildings enabled peer-to-peer electricity by selling excess solar energy to other buildings, with all transactions managed by blockchain.

 “Based on experience with the pilot project in Brooklyn, Siemens and LO3 Energy intend to implement additional blockchain-based microgrid and Smart City projects to test out various other business models and gain insights about the replicability of solutions on other regions of the world,” states the report.